-The active-matrix control scheme contrarily uses a film transistor that gives you direct access to individual pixels, which allows you to switch each pixel on or off.
+The active-matrix control scheme contrarily uses a film transistor that gives you direct access to individual pixels, allowing you to switch on or off each pixel.

 Unlike LCDs, OLED only uses one glass panel because it does not need a fluorescent lamp or backlight like an LCD.
 This makes OLED screens thinner and has deeper black color since each LED is individually lit.

 Modern OLEDs are even bi-layers—many new ways to construct OLED screens in today’s advanced digital technology use various layer configurations.